catb0t/need-for-madness-source/README.md

 - <s>`jd-1.5` contains the (fixed-up) version of the code decompiled by `jd-gui` (Java Decompiler) 1.4.0, a program designed for Java 5</s> JD doesn't seem to provide anything of value over Procyon

-- `luyten-1.8` contains the (fixed-up) version of the code decompiled by `luyten` 0.5.3 / `procyon` 0.5.3, a program designed for modern Java 6+
+- `luyten-1.8` contains the broken version of the code directly decompiled by `luyten` 0.5.3 / `procyon` 0.5.3, a program designed for modern Java 6+

 - `master` contains the Procyon source as a base, and has useful differences from other branches merged into it

-- `deprecations` is where we fix deprecation warnings and other things reported by -Xlint:all
+- `depr` is where we fix deprecation warnings and other things reported by -Xlint:all

 later there might come a branch where we make it run on Java 8+....